 Revenue Recognition: Net revenues are recognized based on the satisfaction of performance obligations under the terms of a contract.
 A performance obligation is a promise in a contract to transfer control of a distinct product or to provide a service, or a bundle of products or services, to a customer.
-The Company has two principal revenue streams, tangible product sales and services.
+The Company has two principal revenue streams, tangible product sales and services and software.
 Product sales involve contracts with a single performance obligation, the transfer of control of a product or bundle of products to a customer.
 Transfer of control typically occurs when goods are shipped from the Company's facilities or at other predetermined control transfer points (for instance, destination terms).
-Service offerings include inspection, maintenance and repair, aftermarket, design and installation and locksmith services, as well as software as a service ("SaaS") solutions.
+Services and software offerings include inspection, maintenance and repair, aftermarket, design and installation and locksmith services, as well as on-premise, software maintenance and software as a service ("SaaS") solutions.
 Unlike the single performance obligation to ship a product or bundle of products, revenue related to services is recognized when the service based performance obligations are satisfied.
 In some instances, customer acceptance provisions are included in sales arrangements to give the buyer the ability to ensure the service meets any established criteria.
 In these instances, revenue recognition is deferred until the performance obligations are satisfied, which could include acceptance terms specified in the arrangement being fulfilled through customer acceptance or a demonstration that established criteria have been satisfied.
+Revenue from on-premise software solutions are recognized at the point in time when the customer can benefit from the software, which generally aligns with the beginning of the license period.

 Net revenues are measured as the amount of consideration expected to be received in exchange for transferring control of the products or providing the services and takes into account variable consideration, such as sales incentive programs including discounts and volume rebates.
 The existence of these programs does not preclude revenue recognition but does require the Company's best estimate of the variable consideration to be made based on expected activity, as these items are reserved for as a deduction to Net revenues based on the Company's historical rates of providing these incentives and annual forecasted sales volumes.
 Sales returns and customer disputes involving a question of quantity or price are accounted for as variable consideration, and therefore, as a reduction to Net revenues and as a contra receivable.
-At December 31, 2023 and 2022, the Company had a reserve for customer claims of \$52.8 million and \$43.5 million, respectively.
+At December 31, 2024 and 2023, the Company had a reserve for customer claims of \$56.2 million and \$52.8 million, respectively.
 All other incentives or incentive programs where the customer is required to reach a certain level of purchases, remain a customer for a certain period, provide a rebate form or is subject to additional requirements are also considered variable consideration and are accounted for as a reduction of revenue and a liability.
-At December 31, 2023 and 2022, the Company had a sales incentive accrual of \$55.7 million and \$60.4 million, respectively.
+At December 31, 2024 and 2023, the Company had a sales incentive accrual of \$62.8 million and \$55.7 million, respectively.
 These estimates are reviewed regularly for accuracy, and if updated information or actual amounts are different from previous estimates, the revisions are included in the Company's results for the period in which they become known.